pavelhoral/wrensec-docs/Java-Style-Guide.md

 > **Tip:** Alignment can aid readability, but it creates problems for future maintenance.
 Consider a future change that needs to touch just one line.
 This change may leave the formerly-pleasing formatting mangled, and that is **allowed**.
 More often it prompts the coder (perhaps you) to adjust whitespace on nearby lines as well, possibly triggering a cascading series of reformattings.
 That one-line change now has a "blast radius."
 This can at worst result in pointless busywork, but at best it still corrupts version history information, slows down reviewers and exacerbates merge conflicts.

 ### 4.7 Grouping parentheses: recommended
-Optional grouping parentheses are omitted only when author and reviewer agree that there is no reasonable chance the code will be misinterpreted without them, nor would they have made the code easier to read.
+Optional grouping parentheses may only be omitted when author and reviewer agree that there is no reasonable chance the code will be misinterpreted without them, nor would they have made the code easier to read.
 It is _not_ reasonable to assume that every reader has the entire Java operator precedence table memorized.

 ### 4.8 Specific constructs
 #### 4.8.1 Enum classes
-After each comma that follows an enum constant, a line break is optional.
-Additional blank lines (usually just one) are also allowed.
+A line break may appear after each comma that follows an enum constant.
+Additional blank lines (usually just one) may also appear.
 This is one possibility:

 ```Java
 private enum Answer {